-Maine Is Now the 8th State to Legalize Medically Assisted Suicide
+Maine Is 8th State to Legalize Medically Assisted Suicide

 Maine’s population has the oldest median age, and, as in other states, the proposal has exposed divisions that defied party lines.

-Supporters, including Democrats and a small group of Republicans, say the terminally ill should have the right to choose a peaceful end.
+Supporters, including Democrats and a small group of Republicans who say the legislation is in line with the rugged state’s tradition of individualism, say the terminally ill should have the right to choose how their lives end.

-Opponents, meanwhile, have said the legislation puts the terminally ill in “grave danger.”
+The governor said she believes the law should protect such rights, while also spelling out protections for those “unable to articulate their informed choices.”

+She issued an executive order Wednesday calling for the state to swiftly put the law’s protections into place and analyze the law’s impact.

+As more states slowly pass similar laws, critics nationwide argue that government should simply never wade into such issues.

-“Assisted suicide public policy leaves those who already struggle to access health care – the poor, the terminally ill, persons living with disabilities, people of advanced age, and those living in remote areas – at a much higher risk for abuse, coercion and mistakes,” said Matt Valliere, Executive Director of Patients Rights Action Fund.
-“The so-called safeguards in this bill are hollow and fail to eliminate that risk.”
+“Assisted suicide is a dangerous public policy that puts the most vulnerable people in society at risk for abuse, coercion and mistakes,” said Matt Valliere, Executive Director of Patients Rights Action Fund, an advocacy group.
+“It also provides profit-driven insurance companies perverse incentives to offer a quick death, rather than costly continuing quality care.”

-The bill’s Democratic sponsor said the latest language addresses criticism of past efforts that have failed in Maine.
+The law’s Democratic sponsor said the latest language addresses criticism of past efforts that have failed in Maine.

 The legislation defines “terminal disease” as one that is incurable and will likely end in death within six months.

-The bill requires a second opinion by a consulting physician, along with one written and two verbal requests.
+The law requires a second opinion by a consulting physician, along with one written and two verbal requests.
 Physicians would screen patients for conditions that could impair judgment, such as depression.

 The law criminalizes coercing someone into requesting life-ending medication, as well as forging a request for life-ending medication.